 path to the sensors.
 The In additional chunk of glass of the Epson tray effectively subtracts

 some of the benefits gained by fluid scanning.

-the film and the sensors.
-The fluid mounting plate faces the lamp, with the film being placed
+between the film and the sensors.
+The fluid mounting plate faces the lamp, with the film being

-under the glass.
-The image going to the sensors is untainted by additional refraction from the
+placed under the glass.
+The image going to the sensors is untainted by additional refraction

 - In Flatbed scanners like the Epson V750, the convenience of use plus the high resolution for